Audi VW P0171 Fault Code

 What does the Audi VW P0171 code mean?

-Combustion engines are designed to run most efficiently when they have the correct ratio of air to fuel mixture.
+Combustion engines are designed to run most efficiently with the correct air-to-fuel mixture ratio.
 That ideal ratio is 14.7 parts air to 1 part fuel.
 The P0171 error code tells you that a lean condition exists, which means the ratio of air to fuel is off, and there’s too much air in the system.

-In this article, we’ll break down the symptoms, causes, and possible solutions for this error code so you can get your Volkswagen properly functioning again.
+In this article, we’ll break down the symptoms, causes, and possible solutions for this error code so you can get your Volkswagen to function properly again.

 Symptoms

-The P0171 error code can come with a lot of symptoms.
-First, the check engine light in your car will turn on.
-Any time this happens, it’s always a good idea to read the codes using an OBD2 scanner or, even better, to use a VW Audi Scanner.
+The P0171 error code can have many symptoms.
+First, your car’s check engine light will turn on.
+Any time this happens, read the codes using an OBD-II scanner, like the YOUCANIC Full System Scanner.

-Another symptom may be your car has performance problems, such as misfiring or a lack of power while accelerating.
-Your car also might have trouble idling at a stoplight or stop sign.
+Another symptom may be performance problems, such as misfiring or a lack of power while accelerating.
+Your car might also have trouble idling at a stoplight or stop sign.
 Your vehicle may also experience strange noises while driving or in traffic.

 Another symptom may be that you have a hard time starting your car.
-Or it’s possible that the engine may die while you’re driving it.
+Or the engine may die while you’re driving it.

 Common Causes

-As mentioned before, the VW P0171 error code is triggered in your car when a lean condition exists, meaning there is too much air and not enough fuel.
+As mentioned, the VW P0171 error code is triggered in your car when a lean condition exists, meaning there is too much air and insufficient fuel.
 A few different reasons can cause this.
 It’s important to figure out the actual cause before jumping to a solution because the different causes have different solutions.

-And if you don’t fix the real problem, you’ll just keep getting this error.
-So make sure you check all possible causes to see what’s going on before trying to fix anything.
+And if you don’t fix the real problem, you’ll keep getting this error.
+Check all possible causes to see what’s going on before trying to fix anything.

 Mass Air Flow Sensor

-One of the reasons you may be getting this error is a dirty or broken mass airflow sensor (MAF Sensor), which detects how much air is flowing into your engine.
+One reason you may be getting this error is a dirty or broken mass airflow sensor (MAF Sensor), which detects how much air is flowing into your engine.

 If this isn’t working properly, more air may get into your engine than detected, causing the lean ratio that triggers a P0171 error.
-It may also be that the control module software needs to be updated.
-This software helps regulate the air and fuel ratio in your engine.
+The control module software, which helps regulate the air and fuel ratio in your engine, may also need to be updated.

 Oxygen Sensor

-It is possible that the Volkswagen Code P0171 is caused by a defective Oxygen sensor sending values that are out of range.
-A bad O2 sensor is less likely the cause.
+The Volkswagen Code P0171 may be caused by a defective Oxygen sensor sending values that are out of range.
+A bad O2 sensor is less likely to be the cause.
 Check that there are no vacuum leaks before replacing this sensor.

 Vacuum Leaks